-Many new exciting building projects have recently been completed or are currently in design, including the 200-bed LEED Silver-certified Enotah Hall, the 148-bed apartment-style housing facility The Village, the 57,000-square-foot Recreation and Fitness Center featuring a 1,100 seat basketball arena, the new 12-court, lighted Bob & Gayle Nichols Tennis Complex, and the 125,000-square-foot Rollins Campus Center.
+Many new exciting building projects have recently been completed, including the 200-bed LEED Silver-certified Enotah Hall, the 148-bed apartment-style housing facility The Village, the 57,000-square-foot Recreation and Fitness Center featuring a 1,100 seat basketball arena, the new 12-court, lighted Bob & Gayle Nichols Tennis Complex, and the 121,000-square-foot Rollins Campus Center.

 Check back regularly to watch us grow!

 The largest building ever to be constructed at Young Harris, the recently constructed Rollins Campus Center is the new social and intellectual heart of campus.
 The glass, brick, timber and stone building was designed to be energy efficient and environmentally friendly.
 It boasts many sustainable features, including the use of a geothermal well system, and is expected to earn Leadership in Energy and Environmental Design (LEED) Silver certification.
 The center optimizes the surrounding mountain views and maximizes outdoor space with numerous expansive porches that create a relaxing space for students to socialize and study.
 Check out some of the center's highlights, from dining options that include Chick-fil-A Express and Starbucks to a 40,000-square-foot library named in honor of two of YHC's most distinguished alumni.
 Find out more about the Rollins Campus Center>>

 In Fall 2013, Young Harris College opened The Towers, a unique housing community for first-year students.
 Centered near the heart of campus, this facility is made up of three separate buildings connected through a shared central building.